 We use the best available science to ensure the survival of Montana's birds and other wildlife.

 Since the 2015 field season, we’ve been organizing volunteer research teams to find nesting Black Swifts.
 Only a handful have ever been found in western Montana, and we hope to document where they occur.
-They nest behind waterfalls and are most likely viewed at dusk or dawn – searching for remote nests is not for the faint of heart.
+They tend to nest behind or near waterfalls and are most likely viewed at dusk or dawn – searching for these remote nests is not for the faint of heart.

-But you can help!
-If you are out anywhere in western Montana near a plunging waterfall keep your eyes out for the elusive Black Swift flying in or out from the falls.
+You can help: if you are out anywhere in western Montana near a plunging waterfall keep your eyes out for the elusive Black Swift flying in or out from the falls.

 Swifts may arrive very quickly and quietly (or their vocalizations cannot be heard above the noise of the falls), and they will fly directly to their nests without circling the falls.

 Here are what are thought to be specific “requirements” for swifts in the Rockies.
 Some variation exists so don’t necessarily discount a waterfall if it’s not a perfect match, but we’re interested in looking at falls where:

 If you locate a waterfall like this, or, better yet, know of one and would like to make a point of viewing, give yourself ample time.
 During daylight hours, swifts seldom return to the nest, though the older the nestlings, the more they feed.
 The best time to look is right at dusk, but this can make the return hike challenging (unless you can camp nearby).

 Also – if you are looking for an actual nest, they are usually small and mossy and attached to what looks like impossibly small ledge, especially for a bird with an 18 inch wingspan.
 We often find more than one pair at falls.